patrickomatik/pylocaldns/tests/README.md

 # PyLocalDNS Tests

 This directory contains tests for the PyLocalDNS project.
-These tests cover various aspects of the system including the IP preallocation feature, DNS server, DHCP server, and the DNS API functionality.
+These tests cover various aspects of the system including the IP preallocation feature, DNS server, DHCP server, Web UI functionality, port scanning, and the DNS API functionality.

 ## Test Overview